HomePhilosophy

 What is Stoicism?
-Key Principles Explained in 3 Core Beliefs
+Introduction to Core Principles & Beliefs

 zeno of citium socrates what is stoicism

-Stoicism is often portrayed as harsh and pitiless.
-Yet its devotees insist that Stoicism is a liberating, joyous way of life.
-Founded by Zeno of Citium (Athens, 344–262 BC), Stoicism is a philosophy that has many adherents even today.
-The stoics of ancient Greece considered themselves to be the heirs of Socratic moral philosophy and the natural philosophy of Heraclitus of Ephesus.
+Stoicism is often portrayed as a harsh and pitiless philosophy for everyday life.
+Yet its devotees insist that Stoic philosophy is a liberating, joyous way of life.
+Founded by Zeno of Citium (Athens, 334–262 BCE), Stoicism remains a popular philosophy even today.
+The Stoics of ancient Greece considered themselves to be the heirs of Socratic moral philosophy and the natural philosophy of Heraclitus of Ephesus.
 Stoicism has had a lasting impact on the history of thought.
-It influenced the development of Christian morality and theology, and also modern philosophy.
+It influenced the development of Christian morality and theology, as well as modern philosophy.
 Stoicism can be epitomized by three essential beliefs: (1) that virtue is sufficient for happiness, (2) that other so-called goods should be regarded with indifference, and (3) that the world is providentially ordered by God.

 zeno citium marble bust

-Zeno of Citium, photo by Paolo Monti, 1969, via Wikimedia Commons;
+Statue of Zeno of Citium, photo by Paolo Monti, 1969.
+Source: Wikimedia Commons;

 The Stoics’ greatest legacy is their ethics.
-Like most other schools of Ancient Philosophy, the Stoics think that the goal of ethics is eudaimonia.
+Like most other schools of ancient Philosophy, the Stoics think that the goal of ethics is eudaimonia.
 This Greek word has no direct English translation.
-It is often rendered as ‘happiness’, but eudaimonia doesn’t just describe a pleasant mood; it has a much more robust sense to it.
+It is often rendered as “happiness,” but eudaimonia doesn’t just describe a pleasant mood; it has a much more robust sense to it.
 Eudaimonia may be better translated as “human flourishing.”
-A life is eudaimonic when it has exhausted its potential for excellence and measured up to the dignity appropriate to a human being.
+A life is eudaimonic when it has fully realized its potential for excellence and has lived up to the dignity appropriate to a human being.

-The Stoics were in agreement with Aristotle’s moral philosophy to a certain degree.
+The Stoics agreed with Aristotle’s moral philosophy to a certain degree.
 Aristotle defined eudaimonia as “activity of the soul in accordance with virtue,” (Nicomachean Ethics 1098a17).
-It is important to note here that for Aristotle, eudaimonia and virtue are linked.
+It is important to note here that, for Aristotle, eudaimonia and virtue were linked.
 The Greek word for virtue is arete.
-This word is not narrowly moral, but denotes any kind of excellence; for Aristotle, it is a quality that makes something good at doing what it does or being what it is.
+This word is not narrowly moral, but denotes any kind of excellence.
+For Aristotle, it is a quality that makes something good at doing what it does or being what it is.
 For instance, a good knife is a sharp knife.
 Therefore, one of the “virtues” of a knife is its sharpness.

 aristotle drawing

 For humans, virtue or arete is a state of character that makes humans good at being humans.
 Aristotle says that humans are rational and social animals (NE 1097b10, 1098a1-5).
 Thus, our virtues are qualities that allow us to succeed in acting rationally and cooperating socially.
-The list of virtues often varied from school to school and philosopher to philosopher, but most schools of ancient thought agreed on four cardinal virtues.
+The list of virtues often varied from school to school and philosopher to philosopher, but most philosophical schools of thought in the ancient world agreed on four cardinal virtues.
 These were prudence, temperance, courage, and justice.
 These states of character are what allow us to act as rational and social beings.

 zeno bust drawing

 Stoic ethics distinguishes itself from Aristotelian ethics with one significant difference.
-The Stoic Philosophy believes that virtue is sufficient for eudaimonia.
+Stoicism teaches that virtue is sufficient for eudaimonia.
 In other words, virtue is all that is needed for it.
-Aristotle thought that virtue was necessary for eudaimonia, but not sufficient, or not merely enough on its own — more was still needed.
-For Aristotle, a eudaimonic life requires, apart from virtue, some good luck.
+Aristotle thought that virtue was necessary for eudaimonia, but not sufficient; more was still needed.
+For Aristotle, a eudaimonic life requires, in addition to virtue, some good fortune.
 To live well, one needs essential goods like shelter, good health, friendship, and wisdom.
-A virtuous person could be the victim of a tragedy that leaves him ill, homeless, or alone, and so despite his good character, his life would not have gone well; he had failed to attain eudaimonia.
+A virtuous person could be the victim of a tragedy that leaves them ill, homeless, or alone, and so, despite their good character, their life would not have gone well; they had failed to attain eudaimonia.

-The Stoics disagree here.
-Looking back to Socrates and the Socratic school of Cynicism, ancient Stoicism claims that all that is necessary to live a good life is being virtuous.
+The Stoic school disagrees here.
+Looking back to Socrates and the Socratic school of Cynicism, ancient Stoicism claimed that all that is necessary to live a good life is being virtuous.
 All other so-called goods should be regarded with indifference.
-Even if the virtuous sage suffers multiple tragedies, or even endures intense physical torture, he still has a chance at eudaimonia because these external things need not corrupt his virtuous character.
+Even if the virtuous sage suffers multiple tragedies or even endures intense physical torture, he still has a chance at eudaimonia because these external things need not corrupt his virtuous character.
 Once you have become virtuous, nothing can ruin your life.
 In Stoic logic, virtue is the limit of happiness.

 louis david death of socrates painting

-The Death of Socrates, Jacques-Louis David, 1787, via The Metropolitan Museum of Art, New York
+The Death of Socrates, by Jacques-Louis David, 1787.
+Source: Metropolitan Museum of Art, New York

 In several of Plato’s dialogues, Socrates says many things to this effect.
 For instance, in Plato’s Apology, Socrates says to his jury, “I do not think it is permitted that a better man be harmed by a worse; certainly he might kill me, or perhaps banish or disenfranchise me, which he [Meletus] and maybe others think to be a great harm, but I do not think so”.